pyeventsourcing/kurrentdbclient/README.md

 ## Connection strings<a id="connection-strings"></a>

-An EventStoreDB connection string is a URI that conforms with one of two possible
+An KurrentDB connection string is a URI that conforms with one of two possible
-schemes: either the "esdb" scheme, or the "esdb+discover" scheme.
+schemes: either the "kdb" scheme, or the "kdb+discover" scheme.

-The syntax and semantics of the EventStoreDB URI schemes are described below.
+The syntax and semantics of the KurrentDB URI schemes are described below.
 The syntax is defined using [EBNF](https://en.wikipedia.org/wiki/Extended_Backus–Naur_form).

+Please note, also supported are "kurrentdb" and "esdb" which are synonyms for the "kdb" scheme, and "kurrentdb+discover" and "esdb+disover" which are synonyms for the "kdb+discover" scheme.

 ### Two schemes<a id="two-schemes"></a>

-The "esdb" URI scheme can be defined in the following way.
+The "kdb" URI scheme can be defined in the following way.

-    esdb-uri = "esdb://" , [ user-info , "@" ] , grpc-target, { "," , grpc-target } , [ "?" , query-string ] ;
+    kdb-uri = "kdb://" , [ user-info , "@" ] , grpc-target, { "," , grpc-target } , [ "?" , query-string ] ;

-In the "esdb" URI scheme, after the optional user info string, there must be at least one gRPC target.
+In the "kdb" URI scheme, after the optional user info string, there must be at least one gRPC target.
 If there are several gRPC targets, they must be separated from each other with the "," character.

-Each gRPC target should indicate an EventStoreDB gRPC server socket, all in the same EventStoreDB cluster, by specifying a host and a port number separated with the ":" character.
+Each gRPC target should indicate an KurrentDB gRPC server socket, all in the same KurrentDB cluster, by specifying a host and a port number separated with the ":" character.
 The host may be a hostname that can be resolved to an IP address, or an IP address.